 If you’re like most parents who have a child who has been having a difficult time learning to read, you’ve had your child’s vision checked out by your family optometrist.
 And, as has been the case with many of my clients’ parents, you’ve very likely been told that your child’s vision is fine, with the possible exception that glasses were prescribed to compensate for near or far sightedness or to correct an astigmatism.
-In other words, you feel that you can now rule out any vision explanation for your child’s reading problem.
+So you feel that you can rule out any vision explanation for your child’s reading problem.

 Not So Fast - Vision Skills Might Still be a Problem